TimDaub/blockchain-training/README.md

 transfer`.
 It checks for overflows.
 Solidity `uint256` can overflow if a large or small enough value is passed to them.
-With this `require` statement, we'd like to make sure that anyone calling `function transfer` cannot actively overflow our values to create artificially more coins.
+With this `require` statement, we'd like to make sure that anyone calling `function transfer` cannot actively overflow our values to create artificially more tokens.

 Secondly, we'd like to check whether the caller of the contract has enough of a balance to make the call anyways.
 For this we need to check the `balanceOf` of